 GS FC Jersey City PEP 2, LLC, which is registered out of the Terminal Tower in Cleveland, Ohio, is listed as the project developer.
 The company is seeking Preliminary Amendment and Final Major Site Plan approval from the Jersey City Planning Board.

-Similar to the Phase 1 tower, the second tower will rise 35 stories and is slated to contain 8,400 square feet of retail space, 432 residential units, and parking.
+Similar to the Phase 1 tower, now known as VYV, the second tower will rise 35 stories and is slated to contain 8,400 square feet of retail space, 432 residential units, and parking.
 Plus, the developer is seeking to extend Warren Street as part of the plans and make improvements to both that block and nearby 4th Street, according to the case description.

 This project is labeled as ‘Phase 2’ in the application, and appears to be part of Cleveland-based Forest City Realty Trust’s Hudson Exchange West development within the Harsimus Cove Station Redevelopment Plan Area.
 Construction is currently underway on the 35-story mixed-use Phase I building, and 20% of the units inside will be designated as affordable.